-Salesian College is committed to enabling every pupil to attain their full potential.
-For this reason Learning Support is available to pupils throughout the College, from Year 7 to the Sixth Form.
-The provision of Learning Support in the College is designed to enable all pupils, whatever their special needs, to have full access to the curriculum.
+Salesian College is committed to enabling every pupil to attain their full potential, including those with mild to moderate specific learning difficulties.
+For this reason, Learning Support is available to students throughout the College, from Year 7 to the Sixth Form to enable them, whatever their special needs, to have full access to the curriculum.

-The department has three members of staff, the Head of Department who also acts as SENCo and two experienced Learning Support Assistants, all of whom are full time.
+The department has three full members of staff, the Head of Department who also acts as SENCo, two experienced Learning Support Assistants and a part time specialist teacher.
 The department is located in a well-equipped, multi-purpose room, the Don Bosco Centre.
-We have an open door policy and pupils are welcome before school, at lunchtimes and after school for a range of activities such as supervised individual study, additional help, supervised homework, board games and quiet reading.
-The advice and support from the department is open to all pupils at Salesian College, not just those that have been identified with specific learning difficulties.
+We have an open door policy and students are welcome before school, at lunchtimes and after school for a range of activities such as supervised individual study, additional help, supervised homework, board games and quiet reading.
+The advice and support from the department is open to all students at Salesian College, not just those that have been identified with specific learning difficulties.

-Pupils with an identified need may receive support by being withdrawn from class, on a rota basis, for half an hour a week for individual or small group work.
+Students with an identified need may receive support by being withdrawn from class, on a rota basis, for half an hour a week for individual or small group work.
 The nature of the support may focus on general literacy or numeracy issues, organisational support, emotional support or specific learning related support.
-Pupils may also benefit from additional help within the classroom environment.
+Students may also benefit from additional help within the classroom environment.

 An independent School Counsellor is also available by appointment; all counselling is undertaken in a private room in the Music Centre.

 Students who may need additional help can be referred to the Head of Learning Support by their parents or a member of staff.
 Provision of support is at the discretion of the College.